SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 1. The message triggers a call to an Azure function that you have configured.
 1. The Azure function runs your custom script, such as the PnP provisioning engine, to apply your custom configurations.

-For a step-by-step tutorial on how to configure your own Microsoft flow with PnP provisioning, see [Build a complete site design using the PnP provisioning engine](site-design-pnp-provisioning.md)
+For a step-by-step tutorial on how to configure your own Microsoft flow with PnP provisioning, see [Build a complete site design using the PnP provisioning engine](site-design-pnp-provisioning.md).

 ## Scoping

 You can configure site designs to only appear for specific groups or people in your organization.
 This is useful to ensure that people only see the site designs intended for them.
-For example, you may want the accounting department to only see site designs specifically for them.
+For example, you might want the accounting department to only see site designs specifically for them.
 And the accounting site designs may not make sense to show to anyone else.

 By default a site design can be viewed by everyone when it is created.
 Scopes are applied by using the **Grant-SPOSiteDesignRights** cmdlet, or the **GrantSiteDesignRights** REST API.
 You can specify the scope by user, or a mail-enabled security group.
 The following example shows how to add Nestor (a user at the fictional Contoso site) view rights on a site design.